qbeyond/terraform-azurerm-policy-assignment/README.md

 ----

-This module streamlines the assignment of policies.
-You don't need to worry about assigning the correct roles or using the correct resource.
+This module streamlines the assignment of policy sets.
+You don't need to worry about assigning the correct roles. **Currently only assignment to resource group is supported.**

 A `random_uuid` is used as the `name` of the assignment.